valuhaka/dass21fi/README.md

 1. AttritionAnalyses.R

 2. cfa.R
-	- this script takes in the preprocessed data and provides the main analyses on structural validity
+	- take in the preprocessed data, produce the main analyses on structural validity

 3. createDASS21Data.R
 	- takes lightly preprocessed data and extracts the most relevant items, imputing for missing values